-- Chapter 1 Introduction to Corporate Finance - Chapter 4 Financial Markets and Net Present Value - Chapter 6 How to Value Bonds and Stocks - Chapter 8 Net Present Value and Capital Budgeting - Chapter 9 Risk Analysis, Real Options and Capital Budgeting - Chapter 10 Risk and Return: Lessons from Market History - Chapter 11 Risk and Return: The Capital Asset Pricing Model - Chapter 12 An Alternative View of Risk and Return: The Arbitrage Pricing Model - Chapter 13 and 13A Risk, Return, and Capital Budgeting - Chapter 15 Long-term Financing - Chapter 16 Capital Structure: Basic Concepts - Chapter 17 Capital Structure: Limits to the Use of Debt - Chapter 18 Valuation and Capital Budgeting for the Levered Firm - Chapter 19 Dividends and Other Payouts - Chapter 20 Issuing Equity Securities to the Public - Chapter 21 Long-term Debt important for you to keep up with the readings.
-Students should also note that the workload for this course is heavy and should schedule their time accordingly.
+- Chapter 1 Introduction to Corporate Finance - Chapter 4 Financial Markets and Net Present Value - Chapter 6 How to Value Bonds and Stocks - Chapter 8 Net Present Value and Capital Budgeting - Chapter 9 Risk Analysis, Real Options and Capital Budgeting - Chapter 10 Risk and Return: Lessons from Market History - Chapter 11 Risk and Return: The Capital Asset Pricing Model - Chapter 12 An Alternative View of Risk and Return: The Arbitrage Pricing Model - Chapter 13 and 13A Risk, Return, and Capital Budgeting - Chapter 15 Long-term Financing - Chapter 16 Capital Structure: Basic Concepts - Chapter 17 Capital Structure: Limits to the Use of Debt - Chapter 18 Valuation and Capital Budgeting for the Levered Firm - Chapter 19 Dividends and Other Payouts - Chapter 20 Issuing Equity Securities to the Public - Chapter 21 Long-term Debt

-A detailed lecture schedule will be posted on the course website on OWL.
+A detailed timetable of suggested chapter content will be posted on the course OWL site.

+Content will not necessarily be covered in the order listed above.
 Ideally, you should do the required readings before the topic is covered in class.
 Lectures are intended to highlight certain areas of each topic--there is not enough time available for us to cover all the material in class.
-However, you are responsible for all the material in the text.
-Thus, it is
+However, you are responsible for all the material that is assigned from the text.
+Thus, it is important for you to keep up with the readings.
+Students should also note that the workload for this course is heavy and should schedule their time accordingly.